fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 | **OS Type**          | Linux                        | Win64   | Win32   | Linux     | Linux              |
 | **Supported or Not** | Yes                          | **Yes** | **Yes** | **Yes**   | **Yes** |

 The C/C++ API is similar to MySQL's C API.
-When application use it, it needs to include the TDengine header file taos.h (after installed, it is located in/usr/local/taos/include):
+When application use it, it needs to include the DThouse header file taos.h (after installed, it is located in/usr/local/taos/include):

 ```C
 #include <taos.h>